vatlab/sos/doc/sos_format_v1.md

 calls a function `config` to get the value of `gatk_path` from a configuration file.

-The comments before variable definition is meaningful because they will appear in the help message of the script (`sos show script`).
-The default value also determines the type of input these parameters accept.
+The comments before variable definition are meaningful because they will appear in the help message of the script (`sos show script`).
+The default values not only determines the values of variable when they are not specified from command line, but also determines the type of input these parameters accept.

-With these definition, you can pass values to these variables from command line,
+For example, with the above definitions for command arguments `--gatk_path` and `sample_names`, you can pass values to these variables from command line,

 ```bash
 sos run myscript.sos --gatk_path /path/to/gatk --sample_names A1 A2 A3
 ```

-The default values will be used if the parameter is not changed from command line.
+A list will be passed to `sample_names` even if only a single value is provided (e.g. `sample_names=['A1']` for `--sample_name A1`).
+Attempts to pass more than one values (a list) to `gatk_path` (e.g. `--gatk_path /path1 /path2`) will trigger an error.

 ## Workflow definitions

 A SoS script can specify one or more workflows.
 Each workflow consists of one or more numbered steps.
 The numbers specify the **logical order** by which the steps are executed, but a later step might be executed before the completion of previous steps if it does not depend on the output of these steps.

-### Define single workflow
+### Define a single workflow

 A single pipeline can be specified without a name in a SoS script.
 For example, the following sections specify a pipeline with four steps `0`, `10`, `20`, and `100`.
 As you can see, the workflow steps can be specified in any order and do not have to be consecutive (which is actually preferred because it allows easy insertion of extra steps).